2013 Inspiring Women

 President and CEO, Garden & Gun

-She is President & CEO of the media company she formed with partners Pierre Manigualt and J. Edward Bell III that owns Garden & Gun.
+Rebecca Wesson Darwin is president & CEO of Garden & Gun, the media company she formed with partners Pierre Manigault and J. Edward Bell III that owns Garden & Gun.
 She launched Garden & Gun in Spring 2007, after moving back south to Charleston, S.C., following a successful career in publishing in New York City.
-In 2007, the magazine was named the No. 2 hottest launch of over 700 magazines that year and has recently won a National Magazine Award in General Excellence by the American Society of Magazine Editors and was named to Advertising Age’s 2011 Magazine A-List (ranked No. 4 out of 10.)
-The Garden & Gun brand has continued to develop under her direction through the creation of the Garden & Gun Club, the G&G Store, G&G Exclusives, and award-winning newsletters.
+In 2007, the magazine was named the No. 2 hottest launch among more than 700 magazines.
+The magazine won a National Magazine Award in General Excellence by the American Society of Magazine Editors and was named to Advertising Age’s 2011 Magazine A-List (ranked No. 4 out of 10.)
+The Garden & Gun brand has continued to develop under her direction through the creation of the Garden & Gun Club, the G & G Store, G & G Exclusives, and award-winning newsletters.

 Educator, Psychologist, Author

-Muriel O'Tuel, Ph.D., has taught at all levels from elementary school through university.
+Muriel O'Tuel has taught at all levels from elementary school through university.
+In various school districts she served as director of guidance, director of staff development, and director of psychological services.
+Prior to her retirement, she served as an assistant to the superintendent of the Horry County Schools, one of South Carolina's largest and fastest growing school districts.
 She served as director of guidance in the Columbia, S.C., schools, and director of psychological services and staff development in the Summerville Schools where she was also a practicing psychologist.
-Most recently, she was assistant to the superintendent of schools in the Myrtle Beach area.

 Former member of the U.S. House of Representatives

 The Honorable Elizabeth Johnston Patterson attended public schools in suburban Maryland but graduated from Spartanburg High School in Spartanburg, S.C., in 1957.
-In 1961, she received her bachelor’s degree at Columbia College in Columbia, S.C.
+In 1961, she received a bachelor’s degree from Columbia College in Columbia, S.C.
 She subsequently studied political science at the University of South Carolina.

 S.C.
 Representative Patterson carved out a political career as a Democrat in a conservative-leaning district, portraying herself as a budget hawk and opponent of tax increases, though not at the expense of providing for working-class needs.
 The daughter of a powerful politician, her long experience in public service, fiscal austerity, and ability to capitalize on the South Carolina GOP’s internal divisions gave her narrow majorities over her opponents.
 Ultimately, her middle-of-the-road approach lost its appeal in a conservative state.